Insurers are key players in tackling the pension challenge

 Insurance Europe engages with EU policymakers in all the debates that affect pension provision, including: the implementation of the pan-European personal pension product (PEPP) (see Annual Report article below); the 2020 Solvency II review; the recommendations of the EC High-Level Expert Group on pensions; the EC Green Paper on ageing the implementation and upcoming review of the Institutions for Occupational Retirement Provision (IORP II) Directive; and the role of private pension savings in kickstarting growth through the Capital Markets Union project.

-Find out more about our Pan-European Pensions Survey
+Pan-European Pensions Survey

 We participate in European Retirement Week

-Save the date for the third edition of European Retirement Week: 27 Nov – 1 Dec 2023
+Third edition of European Retirement Week: 27 Nov – 1 Dec 2023